jonathansick/sitelle_notes/README.md

 - Bright HII regions split over two needs to test partial OG observing

 **Issues**: Can we do something like SCAMP astrometry for SITELLE?

+## SITELLE Optics (Thibault)

+Goals: need 11x11 arcmin design.
+Need to get lines at 370 nm.
+Need to design for wavefront image quality at pupil.
+Lots of expensive 20 cm lenses with calcium fluoride coatings for NUV.
+Lots of choices to make when designing optics!
+Lots of compromises too.

+*Potentially 80% vignetting in the corner.*

+**Optical cost: $170K.** 200 mm lens alone costs $35K (manufacturer didn't want to coat it; need to heat and cool such a lens slowly for coating).